keywordnew/manil.space/src/pages/http-headers/index.md

 I've taken on a role of advocating for API best practices in my organization.
 A non-trivial part of this will be educating people about APIs.

 So I started evaluating Postman as a learning tool for using APIs.
-I discovered their documentation, which is [open sourced](https://github.com/postmanlabs/postman-docs/blob/develop/src/pages/docs/postman/launching-postman/sending-the-first-request.md).
-(Woop woop!)
+I discovered their documentation, which is [open-sourced](https://github.com/postmanlabs/postman-docs/blob/develop/src/pages/docs/postman/launching-postman/sending-the-first-request.md) :-) I'll be using their docs to get familiar with Postman.

+## 🔍 What are HTTP headers?

+HTTP headers are extra information being passed between the client (usually the browser) and server.

+So what information can this be?
+We've got a bunch of examples from the HTTP response above to get started.

 ## 🙌🏽 Getting hands on with API education